The Muppie Chronicles

 The conventional wisdom goes: romantic love does not last; therefore, it’s an illogical and doomed reason to get married.
 Better to marry for the sake of common values and a synchornicity in thinking about gender roles within marriage and how Islam should be practiced/Muslim kids should be raised – 10 years later you’ll thank us.

 I would counter with, “What about the Obamas?”…But I’ll admit that they are the exception and not the rule.
 So this may very well be sage advice.
 Nevertheless, I’m not positive that it’s responding – or suitable – to our cultural milieu.
 It may very well be unwise, but Muslim kids grow up watching their peers fall in love again and again – Muslims see people around them in love all the time.
 The common cultural narrative goes like this: boy meets girl in some sort of meet-cute, they exchange some pleasant witticisms and then numbers – or maybe they friend each other on Facebook first (baby steps), then they agree under some pretense to meet for coffee (perhaps they happen to be reading the same book, which one of them only read because the other was reading it…), they flirt, they walk to some other destination (someone’s class?
 The bus stop?
 He walks her home?), navigate the awkward first goodbye (are we kissing or hugging?) but not before making plans to see each other again.
-They meet a second time – in the evening, so as to make looking hot and kissing more plausible, have a surprisingly wonderful time, and end the night with a kiss – which, if it’s sublime (and why wouldn’t it be?), will initiate a love affair that may or may not involve thigh-touching at the local cafe, much to the Muslim next door’s chagrin – and, if everyone’s amenable and things go well, could very well end in marriage, kids, and a plot at the local community garden.
+They meet a second time – in the evening, so as to make looking hot and kissing more plausible, have a surprisingly wonderful time, and end the night with a kiss, which could initiate a love affair that may or may not involve brunch at the local cafe, much to the Muslim next door’s chagrin – and, if everyone’s amenable and things go well, could very well end in marriage, kids, and a plot at the local community garden.

 And…apart from the kissing, etc. pre-marriage, what’s wrong with this picture?
 Are we telling ourselves to want something we can’t want?